Canon 1D vs Nikon Z7

 It is notable that the Z7 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1D (unlike the Z7) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1D and the Z7 have been discontinued, but can regularly be found used on eBay.
+Both the 1D and the Z7 have been discontinued, but can regularly be found used on ebay.
 The 1D was replaced by the Canon 1D Mark II, while the Z7 was followed by the Nikon Z7 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 1D Manual (free pdf) or the online Nikon Z7 Manual.
+Further information on the features and operation of the 1D and Z7 can be found, respectively, in the Canon 1D Manual (free pdf) or the online Nikon Z7 Manual.

 So how do things add up?
 Is the Canon 1D better than the Nikon Z7 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.